 Email: dimi@acme-eu.com

-Leave the HR tab as it is and select FINISH.
+Leave the HR tab as it is and click Finish.

-Wait until the toaster at the bottom-left corner of the screen indicates "Changes successfully applied", and then select CLICK TO REFRESH:
+Wait until the toaster at the bottom left corner of the screen indicates "Changes successfully applied", and then click Click to refresh.

-You have successfully completed the third step of this tutorial by customizing the authoring form for your Employee entity.
+You have successfully customized the authoring form for the Employee entity.

-Configuring a form with several containers and custom fields
+You have configured a form with several containers and custom fields.

-Using two different forms for authoring and browsing
+You have used two different forms for authoring and browsing.

-The next step will focus on customizing a collection view.
+The next section will focus on customizing a collection view.

-Collections display a set of records in a table, a list, or a grid.
-You control which of these view types are available for business users.
+Collections present records in table, list, or grid format.
+You can determine which view types are accessible to business users.

-Collections are composed of table columns, similar to form fields.
-You can customize which columns will be available to users, visible or hidden by default.
+Collections consist of table columns that are similar to form fields.
+You can specify which columns are visible or hidden by default.

 Modify the Employee collection

-In the Design perspective of the Application Builder, go to Entities > Employee > Collections and then double-click EmployeeCollection. the
+In the Design perspective of Application Builder, go to Entities > Employee > Collections and then double-click EmployeeCollection.

 Select the ID column and then set the following properties in the Column section of the Properties view: